Duplicate content is a major cause for concern for site owners.

 Considering that it is a free tool, you can’t help but think there is a catch somewhere.
-But rest assured, Duplichecker does not save any of the content or work you submit for review.
-Their algorithms are not designed to save any content to their database, be it images or any other forms of content.
+But rest assured, Duplichecker does not save any content or work you submit for review.
+Their algorithms are not designed to save any content to their database, be it images or other forms of content.

 Final thoughts on Duplichecker

 Our final word on Duplichecker?
 It’s a good, free tool to have in your tool stack—especially if you produce content for your website.